-This workshop focuses on techniques Dr. Muller developed specifically for this population, included in his award-winning academic book (2010), Trauma and the Avoidant Client: Attachment-Based Strategies for Healing (W.W.
+This workshop focuses on techniques Dr. Muller developed specifically for this population, included in his award-winning academic book, Trauma and the Avoidant Client: Attachment-Based Strategies for Healing (2010, W.W.
 Norton).
 This presentation focuses on clinical technique.
 Theory is complemented by case examples.

-This Web Conference is designed to help clinicians:
+This web conference is advanced instructional level and designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.

-Robert T. Muller, PhD, CPsych joined the faculty of the University of Massachusetts after completing his clinical fellowship at Harvard University.
+Robert T. Muller, PhD, CPsych, joined the faculty of the University of Massachusetts after completing his clinical fellowship at Harvard University.
 Dr. Muller has been teaching, practicing, and supervising in psychotherapy, trauma, and attachment theory throughout his career.
 He founded a trauma center focused on providing help to the under-serviced community.
-He has written many articles, grants, book chapters, and has authored, Trauma and the Avoidant Client: Attachment-Based Strategies for Healing, published by Norton Press.
+He has written many articles, grants, book chapters, and has authored Trauma and the Avoidant Client: Attachment-Based Strategies for Healing, published by Norton Press.
 You can read some of his writings on his blog, The Trauma and Attachment Report.
 Dr. Muller has had an active practice for over twenty years and teaches full-day workshops.
-He is a sought after speaker and is on the faculty as an Associate Professor of Clinical Psychology at York University.
+He is a sought-after speaker and is on the faculty as an Associate Professor of Clinical Psychology at York University.
 He holds a position as a supervisor for Hincks-Dellcrest Treatment Center.
 For more information about Dr. Muller and his work, please visit http://www.yorku.ca/rmuller